 As Sun Tzu said, “The greatest victory is that which requires no battle.”
 The greatest general is the one who defeats the enemy without fighting.

-As an example, this option would mean that instead of fixing the broken heating or air conditioning system, or improving the situation by carrying out preventative maintenance, we transform the situation by constructing buildings that do not need a heating or air conditioning system
+As an example, this option would mean that instead of fixing the broken heating or air conditioning system, or improving the situation by arranging frequent preventative maintenance, we would resolve or transform the situation by constructing buildings that do not need a heating or air conditioning system.

 Here’s another example of these three types of outcome.
 Occupancy rates have traditionally been an important strategic issue in the hotel, airline, and taxi industries.
 Here, advertising and promotions are simple solutions that provide a short-term Fix to increase the number of customers and improve occupancy.
-Another solution might be to reposition the business to focus either on budget or luxury segments: this could Improve occupancy by focusing the organisation around a new and better direction or group of customers.
+Another solution might be to reposition the business to focus on budget or luxury customers: this could Improve occupancy by focusing the organisation around a new segment.
 And by choosing not to own any hotels or taxis, AirBnb and Uber have followed the Resolve or Transform approach: they no longer need to worry about occupancy rates.
 They have outsourced that risk to other people.

-By looking carefully for possibilities under these five categories you will expand your range of options — and you might find several options under each category.
+By looking carefully for possibilities under these five categories you will expand your range of options — and you might find more than one option under each category.
 This will improve your morale.
-It will give you confidence that you have considered every possibility.
-And it might even show you a better way forward than you had thought of before.
+It will also give you confidence that you have considered every possibility.
+And it might well show you a better way forward than you had thought of before.

 Are you facing any ‘problems’ today?
 Have you looked for any of the five kinds of opportunities they might contain?
 How many options of each type can you find?